Tiny Beast, Unaligned

 How to run Piranha

-A friendly piranha school is a stretch, and the only framing that really sells is "we are pointing a problem at a different problem".
-A druid drops fish food in the river to lure the school onto an enemy's flank, a hag keeps a farm of them under a pier as a security system, a sea witch gestures and the river answers.
+A friendly piranha school is a stretch, and the only framing that sells is "we are pointing a problem at a different problem."
+A druid drops fish food in the river to lure the school onto an enemy's flank.
+A hag keeps a farm under a pier as a security system.
 The party doesn't befriend the school; they aim it.

 Show the boil of the water before the trick goes off.
 The enemy who hears teeth before they hit the river is the enemy who panics in character.

-A single piranha is 1 HP and a +5 to-hit nobody cares about.
+A single piranha is 1 HP and worthless.
 The encounter is the school.
-Run piranhas in groups of fifteen to thirty, and run the encounter as an environmental hazard with statistics, not a normal combat.
+Run piranhas in groups of 15 to 30 and treat the encounter as an environmental hazard with stats, not a normal combat.
 The party fell into the river, or someone bled into the water, or the rope bridge gave out at the worst moment.
-Now there is a problem.

-Mechanically, treat each piranha as a single-bite irritation: improvise a 1d4 piercing on a hit since the stat block has no listed action, with no attack worth tracking individually.
+Mechanically, treat each piranha as a single-bite irritation.
+The stat block shows Bite at +5 doing 1 piercing, with advantage if the target is not at full HP.
 What matters is mass.
-Anyone in the water swimming through the school takes a flat 1d4 or 2d4 piercing per round depending on density, with no save.
-A PC who tries to grab a sinking party member loses HP every round they linger.
-The party is on a clock measured in rounds before someone drops, and the rounds tick past while they figure out how to get back to shore.
+Anyone in the water swimming through the school takes a flat 1d4 or 2d4 piercing per round depending on density, with no save or attack roll per fish.
+A PC trying to grab a sinking ally loses HP every round they linger.
+The party is on a clock measured in rounds before someone drops.

 Blood accelerates the school.
-If a PC is below half HP in the water, every other piranha in a 30-foot radius converges.
+If a PC is below half HP in the water, every piranha in a 30-foot radius converges.
 Make this visible: the water boils, the surface chops, the bard sees teeth.
-Anyone trying to revive a downed ally is now in a feeding zone, and the cleric who dives to grab the rogue is taking damage every turn she's underwater.
+Anyone trying to revive a downed ally is now in a feeding zone.
 Don't ask for athletic checks every six seconds.
 Ask once, set a stake, and let the dice resolve.

 Piranhas don't flee.
-They eat until they're full or until the food leaves the water.
-Once the party is on a bank or in a boat, the school dissipates back into ordinary fish.
+They eat until full or until the food leaves the water.
+Once the party is on a bank or in a boat, the school dissipates.
 Whoever lost a finger keeps the scar.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.